paa-li/glossary/README.md

 We welcome any feedback.
 All feedback should be factually correct supported by appropriate sources.

-Rows must be listed in the **alphabetical order of the Pāḷi language** of the Pāḷi word entries (first column.)
+Rows must be listed in the **alphabetical order of the Pāḷi language** based on the Pāḷi word entries (first column.)
 The alphabet order of Pāḷi is as follows:

 `a` `ā` `i` `ī` `u` `ū` `e` `o` `ṁ` `k` `kh` `g` `gh` `ṅ` `c` `ch` `j` `jh` `ñ` `ṭ` `ṭh` `ḍ` `ḍh` `ṇ` `t` `th` `d` `dh` `n` `p` `ph` `b` `bh` `m` `y` `r` `l` `ḷ` `v` `s` `h`